Medically reviewed by Kristin Hall, FNP

-Minoxidil is a topical solution that can stimulate hair growth and help you keep the hair that you already have.
+Minoxidil is a topical solution that can stimulate hair growth for thinning hair or bald spots and help you keep the hair that you already have.

 While it doesn’t block DHT like finasteride, it does improve the supply of blood to your hair follicles, helping to deliver nutrients that can stimulate consistent, steady growth.